kozmoai/glent-deploy-aws/website/docs/faq.md

 #### What is GLENT on AWS?
 >
-> Orchestrate Platforms and Applications (GLENT) on AWS is an open source reference implementation that ties together AWS services into an enterprise ready solution.
+> Orchestrate Platforms and Applications (GLENT) on AWS is a reference implementation that ties together AWS services into an enterprise ready solution.
 By abstracting AWS services, GLENT on AWS allows application developers to focus on what they do best – writing application logic code, all while allowing platform engineering teams to enforce internal guardrails and best practices at scale.
 GLENT on AWS provides a productive and efficient experience for non-cloud developers and allows for integrations with your current tooling.
 It is fast, safe, fun, and at-scale.
 <br/>

 #### What does GLENT on AWS do?